DenseLayers/densewiki/README.md

-Feel free to contribute your own explanations, so that others may learn from them.
+Feel free to contribute your own explanations (or suggest improvements to older ones)!

 Author: Aman Y. Agarwal, founder of [DenseLayers.com](https://denselayers.com).